 Before we get started, I just want to clear this one thing, that I’ve seen many people find confusing.

-Assume a typical home network, where your router is connected to the internet, which further connects it to diff devices like your computer, smartphones, and media streaming devices like ps4.
+Assume a typical home network, where your router is connected to the Internet, which further connects it to different devices like your computer, smartphones, and media streaming devices like ps4.

 Now, by default, we’d use the DNS server provided by your ISP, But some people do change their DNS servers to like Google DNS if they want better speed, Open DNS if they want to block adult content on network, or Smart DNS Proxy if they want to unblock geo-restrictions,

 Now here is the thing, if you change your DNS on your router (say to Smart DNS Proxy), then every device that’s connected to your router, will automatically start using DNS that’s in your router.

 However, on top of that, if you change the DNS server on one of your computer (to say Google DNS), then only that computer will override the DNS on your router and use the one that you’ve just entered.

 So, if we rank the priority of dns – it’s going to be,

 - If you have not entered any custom DNS on your device, then it’ll use the DNS available on router

 - Again, if you have not entered any custom DNS on your router, then every device will use the DNS provided by your ISP, which is like 90% of the time.